Los Angeles pass and card

 All of the passes reviewed are useful in those instances of travel where they fit best.

-The fairest way to choose a pass is to first understand the type of vacation you have available (days, things you want to do and see), and to define a rough itinerary, not very precise but one that lets you know how many things fit in, and roughly which ones.
+The best way to choose a pass is to first understand the type of vacation you have available (days, things you want to do and see), and to define a rough itinerary, not very precise but one that lets you know how many things fit in, and roughly which ones.

 At that point it will be very easy to figure out which pass best fits your trip to Los Angeles, to identify the greatest savings and travel comfort possible.